Maybe you’re dipping your first toe into the world of blog writing, hoping to get your business seen online.

-- When you include research, facts, or cite someone else, make sure you link externally.
+- When you include research or facts, or cite someone else, link externally.
 Not only does this build trust with your reader, but it also helps show the search engine that you know your stuff.

 - Link to other blog posts and pages on your site (when relevant).
-This helps index your new post faster, build an accurate sitemap, and can guide the user to find more content they want from you.
+This helps index your new post faster, build an accurate sitemap, and guide users to find more content they want from you.

-Of course, this depends on the subject and the audience – for serious topics, it may be best to keep things a little more, well, serious.
+Of course, this depends on the subject and the audience – for serious topics, it may be best to keep things a little more serious.

-- No titles longer than 60 characters, or it’ll be cut off on the results page
+- No tags longer than 60 characters, or it’ll be cut off on the results page

 - Include your main keyword

 - Grab the reader’s attention – what is it that they most want to know?
 What matters most to them?

 Above all, avoid clickbait.
 While this may get that desired click, your bounce rate will skyrocket and Google will suppress future content from your site.

 The visual elements of your blog are just as essential as your words.
 Blogs that feature photos, infographics, videos, and other visual elements are almost guaranteed to rank higher than those that don’t.

 You should also optimize every image using alt text that describes what it depicts – and includes your main keyword, if possible.